 The nearest tube is London Bridge underground station.
 From there it is a 5-minute walk.

 Alternatively, you could go to London Bridge train station or take the MBNA Thames Clipper up the river to Bankside.
-This is a 10-minute walk.
+From here, it’s a 10-minute walk.

 The Clink Prison Museum is open every day from 10am.

-The cost for a family of 4 is £18.
-This includes a downloadable photo of your family in a cell!
+The cost for a family of four is £23.
+This price includes a downloadable photo of your family in a cell.

 What else can you do near the Clink Prison Museum?